 Changing mouse settings in Windows 10 provides you variety of ways to change the appearance of your pointer, swap the function of your left and right mouse button.
-It let you set the speed colour and size of your cursor and there is many more.
+It lets you set the speed colour and size of your cursor and many more.
 Let us discuss the steps ahead.

 Steps to Change Mouse Settings in Windows 10: